What can I eat on a Keto Diet?

 - High sugar fruits

 All of these food groups are high in carbohydrate, and keeping your carb intake low (between 20-50 net grams) is vital to being in ketosis.
 You must deprive your body of carbs so that it can make the transition to burning fat.
-In other words, so your body can transition from a state of glycolysis to a state of ketosis.

 The following is a list of specific yet common foods that are not part of your new ketogenic lifestyle because consuming a normal serving of them will knock you right out of ketosis.